ICTU/docker-dashboard-agent-compose/docs/README.md

 ```

 ### Networking
 The agent makes all containers first-class citizens of a network.
 It does this by providing a network sidecar container.
 This container is responsible for acquiring an IP-address.
-See [ictu/pipes:2](https://github.com/ICTU/pipes)
+See [ictu/pipes:2](https://github.com/ICTU/pipes).
+The reason of existance of this sidecar container is because certain tools are necessary in the container to acquire an IP address, of which a DHCP client is the most important one.
+It is not guaranteed that such tools are readily available in all containers.
+Furtermore; Docker supports the re-use of the network stack of another container.
+This way responsibilities are clearly separated.
+It also allows the agent to make certain assumptions about the functionality available in the sidecar container.
+Being, in this case, a specific DHCP client.

 ### Security
 The agent limits the use of certain Docker Compose features in order to secure the environment in which the instance is deployed.